-The EU emissions trading system (EU ETS) is a cornerstone of the EU's policy to combat climate change and its key tool for reducing greenhouse gas emissions cost-effectively.
+The EU ETS is a cornerstone of the EU's policy to combat climate change and its key tool for reducing greenhouse gas emissions cost-effectively.
 It is the world's first major carbon market and remains the biggest one.

-Within the cap, companies receive or buy emission allowances which they can trade with one another as needed.
-They can also buy limited amounts of international credits from emission-saving projects around the world.
+Within the cap, installations buy or receive emissions allowances, which they can trade with one another as needed.
 The limit on the total number of allowances available ensures that they have a value.

-After each year a company must surrender enough allowances to cover all its emissions, otherwise heavy fines are imposed.
-If a company reduces its emissions, it can keep the spare allowances to cover its future needs or else sell them to another company that is short of allowances.
+After each year, an installation must surrender enough allowances to cover fully its emissions, otherwise heavy fines are imposed.
+If an installation reduces its emissions, it can keep the spare allowances to cover its future needs or else sell them to another installation that is short of allowances.

 Trading brings flexibility that ensures emissions are cut where it costs least to do so.
-A robust carbon price also promotes investment in clean, low-carbon technologies.
+A robust carbon price also promotes investment in innovative, low-carbon technologies.

 The EU ETS is also inspiring the development of emissions trading in other countries and regions.
 The EU aims to link the EU ETS with other compatible systems.

-The system covers the following sectors and gases with the focus on emissions that can be measured, reported and verified with a high level of accuracy:
+The EU ETS covers the following sectors and gases, focusing on emissions that can be measured, reported and verified with a high level of accuracy:

 Participation in the EU ETS is mandatory for companies in these sectors, but